You can go directly to specific sections of this article using these links:

 - We need outside intervention and direction.
 A trained Christian therapist is capable of helping with issues and dangers that we can’t deal with on our own.

 - I know God wants us to do better in our marriage, and our children deserve a more stable home environment than this.
 It’s obvious that if we don’t get help, we’re making the decision to continue in a painful marriage.
+I don’t want us to have marriage trouble.
 I believe there’s hope for us, and it is possible to have a healthy marriage like we used to.

 - I love you with all my heart, but I’m tired and need your help and support on this.
 If you won’t go for yourself, would you go for me?
 Let’s talk about it after dinner tonight.